E-Sh4rk/Prototype/README.md

 # Occurence Typing with Set-Theoretic Types prototype

-## Compiling from scratch
+## Native prototype

-The easiest way to install from scratch is through [opam](https://opam.ocaml.org/), the OCaml Package Manager.
+The easiest way to build the native prototype is through [opam](https://opam.ocaml.org/), the OCaml Package Manager.
 This prototype has been tested on OCaml 4.14.1, that can be installed by doing `opam switch create 4.14.1`.

 ### Installing CDuce